Dr. Frank Lipman

 A little news, perhaps in the morning or briefly after dinner, is easier to process than subjecting yourself to a 24/7 bad news blitzkrieg.
 There is no good reason to overfeed your anxiety, so know when to step away.

+Find quercetin and vitamin C in our Superpowder and N-Acetyl cysteine in our Clean-Up Crew.
 Take advantage of them and give your body a fighting chance.
 Taken thoughtfully and as directed, these supplements can empower our bodies to help modulate a healthy response to the viral onslaught we are facing right now.
-To learn more about these supplement options, check out this excellent guide and list from the Institute of Functional Medicine.